ROCm-LS/hipCIM/docs/index.rst

     hipCIM is in an early access state.
 Running production workloads is not recommended.

-The hipCIM library is a robust open-source solution developed to significantly accelerate computer vision and image processing capabilities, particularly for multidimensional images.
+The hipCIM library is a robust open-source solution developed to significantly accelerate computer vision and image processing capabilities, particularly for multidimensional images used in biomedical, geospatial, material and life science, and remote sensing use cases.
 The hipCIM library provides powerful support for GPU-accelerated I/O operations, coupled with an array of computer vision and image processing primitives designed for N-dimensional image data in fields such as biomedical imaging.
 It facilitates efficient loading and processing of images from modalities such as digital pathology, CT, MR, and PET.

 One of the key strengths of hipCIM is its comprehensive suite of tools designed to facilitate the development of sophisticated image processing applications.
 Derived from the NVIDIA RAPIDS™ open-source project cuCIM, hipCIM maintains full API compatibility with the `NVIDIA cuCIM library <https://docs.rapids.ai/api/cucim/stable/>`_, which is pivotal for developers looking to transition workloads to AMD devices seamlessly.
 This feature eliminates the need for :doc:`hipification <hipify:index>`, allowing for a smoother migration process without altering the existing codebase.